Chicago police release body cam video of South Shore police shooting

 "It was some semiautomatic weapon.
 He also had magazines on him," said Chicago Police Chief of Patrol Fred Waller.
 "The police department gets no joy in these type of incidents...it's not something that they plan to do.
 It's just a tragic incident all the way around."

 Witnesses said he was shot several times.
-Augustus was pronounced dead at Jackson Park Hospital, fire officials said.
+Augustus, who neighbors said worked as a barber, was pronounced dead at Jackson Park Hospital, fire officials said.
 Police said a weapon was recovered from the scene.

 Neighbors claimed Augustus had a conceal carry license and wasn't doing anything wrong, although officers said that is not true.